kinnara-digital-studio/kecak-workflow/docs/overviewApps_interimParticipant_wv.md

 Dropdown data in Workflow Variable field is from the process flow of apps.
 For can be more understanding, you can follow this to see the Workflow Variable come from :

-1. Access the Design Flow of apps :
+1. Access the Design Process of apps :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/interim_wv_setWV1.png" alt="interim_wv_setWV1" />